LaunchPadLab/opex-public/gists/frontend-pull-request-guidelines.md

 ## JavaScript
 - Avoid hasty abstractions.
 It's ok to repeat code and wait until you have more information to have a proper design for a reusable function or component.
 Don Roberts's [rule of 3](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) comes in handy
 - Utils should follow the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
-If a util requires several distinct actions in service of a single purpose, those should be broken up into "private" local functions for clarity.
+If a util requires several distinct actions in service of a single purpose, those should be broken up into "private" local functions for clarity
   ```js
   /* Subpar */
   function safeAdd(numA, numB) {